FirmWire/FirmWire/docs/src/overview.md

 # Overview

 FirmWire is a baseband analysis platform.
+As input, it takes a baseband firmware image and tries to create an emulation environment for this image on-the-fly.

 # Emulation Core